 En-ROADS is designed to be used interactively with groups where it can be the basis for scientifically rigorous conversations around addressing climate change.
 This makes it ideal for decision-makers in government, business, and civil society; or for anyone who is curious about the choices of our world.
 Climate Interactive provides extensive materials to support people in leading activities with En-ROADS that range from policy workshops to roleplaying games.

 En-ROADS stands for “Energy-Rapid Overview and Decision-Support,” although it has grown to include more than just the energy sector.
-Led by the team at Climate Interactive, En-ROADS has benefited from a close collaboration between Climate Interactive, Tom Fiddaman of Ventana Systems, Prof. John Sterman of MIT Sloan, and Prof. Juliette Rooney-Varga of UMass Lowell’s Climate Change Initiative.
+Led by the team at Climate Interactive, En-ROADS has benefited from a close collaboration between Climate Interactive, Tom Fiddaman of Ventana Systems, Professor John Sterman of MIT Sloan, and Professor Juliette Rooney-Varga of UMass Lowell's Climate Change Initiative.
 En-ROADS is an extension of the award-winning simulator C-ROADS, which thousands have used to assess national and regional greenhouse gas emission reduction pledges and lead climate negotiation exercises.
 Both tools were developed using the system dynamics modeling approach and draw on the MIT PhD theses of Dr. John Sterman and Dr. Tom Fiddaman.

 The model emphasizes the system-wide interactions of policies.
-Behind the simulation is an extensive study of the latest research literature on factors such as delay times, progress ratios, price sensitivities, historic growth of energy sources, and energy efficiency potential.
+Behind the simulation is an extensive study of the latest research literature on factors such as delay times, progress ratios, price sensitivities, historical growth of energy sources, and energy efficiency potential.
 This enables En-ROADS to reveal the dynamic interactions between different levers, such as how energy efficiency affects renewable energy, and which feedback loops are most significant.

 For those familiar with C-ROADS, the distinction between the two is that C-ROADS focuses on how changes in national and regional emissions could affect global carbon emissions and climate outcomes, while En-ROADS focuses on how global changes in energy, economics, and public policy could affect global carbon emissions and climate outcomes.

 Please visit support.climateinteractive.org for additional inquiries and support.